Pneumocystis Pneumonia and AIDS

 How can you care for yourself if you get PCP?

 - Take your antibiotics as directed.
 Do not stop taking them just because you feel better.
 You need to take the full course of antibiotics.

 - Take all your medicines exactly as prescribed.
 Call your doctor if you have any problems with your medicine.

 - If you are taking IV medicine at home, follow your doctor's instructions.

 - Get plenty of rest and sleep.
 You may feel weak and tired for a while, but your energy level will improve with time.

-- Drink plenty of fluids, enough so that your urine is light yellow or clear like water.
-Choose water and other caffeine-free clear liquids until you feel better.
+- Drink plenty of fluids.
+Choose water and other clear liquids until you feel better.
 If you have kidney, heart, or liver disease and have to limit fluids, talk with your doctor before you increase the amount of fluids you drink.

 - Take care of your cough so you can rest.
 A cough that brings up mucus from your lungs is common with pneumonia.
 It is one way your body gets rid of the infection.
 But if coughing keeps you from resting or causes severe fatigue and chest-wall pain, talk to your doctor.
-He or she may suggest that you take a medicine to reduce the cough.
+Your doctor may suggest that you take a medicine to reduce the cough.

 - Use a humidifier to increase the moisture in the air.
 Dry air makes coughing worse.
 Follow the instructions for cleaning the machine.